Everything you need to know about the 7 swing states that could decide the election

 North Carolina, with 16 electoral votes,has been won by Republicans in every presidential election since 2012.
 But right now, the state is a toss-up, with Trump ahead by less than one point.

-Trump carried North Carolina in 2020 by just 70,000 votes, which has buoyed Democrats' hopes that this “purple” state could be winnable this year.
-As the state is still reeling from Hurricane Helene, Harris is trying to boost recovery efforts.
-Trump has criticized and spread misinformation about FEMA not doing enough – or even being completely corrupt.
+Trump carried North Carolina in 2020 by just 70,000 votes, which has buoyed Democrats' hopes that this purple state could be winnable this year.
+The state is still reeling from Hurricane Helene, and Harris is trying to boost recovery efforts while Trump is criticizing and spread misinformation about FEMA not doing enough – or even being completely corrupt.
 He is also campaigning on illegal immigration and the economy.

-Next up is Michigan, which has 15 electoral college votes, and because it has the largest proportion of Arab Americans, it has become symbolic of a nationwide backlash over Biden’s support for Israel amid the war in Gaza.
-During the Democratic primary in the state, more than 100,000 voters chose the “uncommitted” option on their ballots as an attempt to push the US government to halt its military aid to Israel.
+Next up is Michigan, which has 15 electoral college votes, and because it has the largest proportion of Arab Americans, it has become the nationwide epicenter for backlash over Biden’s support for Israel's war in Gaza.
+During the Democratic primary in the state, more than 100,000 voters chose the “uncommitted” option on their ballots to push the US government to halt its military aid to Israel.

 Most of these voters realize a Trump administration would be even more supportive of Israel.
 But they feel unrecognized by the DNC, especially after the party decided not to have a pro-Palestine speaker at the DNC.
 As a result, the appeal of voting third-party, or not at all, is growing in the Great Lakes State.